Self-Organized Higgs Criticality: Introduction

-In a specific 5-dimensional construction we show explicitly how such a potential for a modulus, in our case the radion of a Randall-Sundrum 2-brane model~\cite{Randall:1999ee}, arises, with condensation of the Higgs generating a change in the behavior of the radion potential.
-The bulk mass term for the Higgs is not constant as a function of the extra-dimensional coordinate, and slowly approaches and passes through the BF bound away from the AdS boundary.
-This can be achieved by a hard explicit breaking of the isometries of AdS space, or in a more natural and dynamical way via a perturbative bulk coupling to a slowly-growing Goldberger-Wise-type scalar field VEV~\cite{Goldberger:1999uk}.
-Near or past the BF bound, an AdS tachyon begins to develop, and the presence of an IR brane can stabilize the theory, resolving the would-be tachyon.
+In one ``toy" and one fully dynamical construction, we investigate the mutual potential of a modulus field (in our case, the radion of a Randall-Sundrum (RS) 2-brane model~\cite{Randall:1999ee}) and a 5D Higgs field.
+The models are constructed so that the value of the modulus field vacuum expectation value influences the Higgs stability criterion.
+Specifically, we consider scenarios where the Higgs instability is linked to dynamical violation of the BF bound far from the UV boundary of the RS geometry through interactions with the modulus field.

 The CFT dual of this picture corresponds to the theory described above: one which is conformal in the deep UV, without instabilities, and which contains a near marginal deformation that drives a slow running of the scaling dimension of an operator in this approximate CFT~\cite{Rattazzi:2000hs,ArkaniHamed:2000ds}.
 There is an interplay between two operators, ${\mathcal O}_\epsilon$, a near marginal operator, and ${\mathcal O}_H$.
 Similar to the way dynamical symmetry breaking for the Higgs can occur via radiative corrections, here an analogous instability is reached in the RG flow for the dual picture, with the scaling dimension for the operator ${\mathcal O}_H$ becoming complex, and causing an ``unhealthy"~\cite{Luty:2012ww} limit cycle-like behavior in the RG flow that is terminated by condensation of operators in the approximate CFT, breaking the approximate conformal invariance spontaneously.
-Depending on the most attractive channel for this breaking, the breaking may happen at or near the scale associated with a massless composite Higgs in the low energy effective theory.